maminech/aminoss_photography/flutter-app/BUILD_NOW.md

 To make it extra official:
 1. Create a keystore
 2. Sign APK with your key
-3. Users see "Aminoss Photography" as developer
+3. Users see "Innov8 Production" as developer

 ---